 Stop #5: Buckhorn Saloon and Museum & Texas Ranger Museum

-Buckhorn Museum: See wildlife from every continent of the world, natural artifacts collected from travelers passing through the area, and more at this Texas natural history museum.
+At the Buckhorn Museum, you'll see wildlife from every continent of the world, natural artifacts collected from travelers passing through the area, and more at this Texas natural history museum.

-Texas Ranger Museum: Explore the frontier America at this homage to early Texan history and culture with hundreds of Texas Ranger artifacts, including weapons, photographs, and more.
+Then, explore frontier America at the Texas Ranger Museum which serves as an homage to early Texan history and culture with hundreds of Texas Ranger artifacts, including weapons, photographs, and more.
 A must-see for any fans of Texan heritage and the days of the wild frontiers.

 Stop #6: Market Square/El Mercado

 Get back on the bus and ride it all the way to El Mercado, the largest Mexican market outside of Mexico and one of the top 10 outdoor markets in the US, according to Frommer's.
 Home to over 100 locally owned shops and stores, El Mercado is one of the best places to go for authentic Mexican fare and music and to immerse yourself in one of the cultures that has had such a large influence on San Antonio.

 For your first stop of the day, head to the San Antonio Zoo, home to 750 different species of animals from around the globe, from alligators to zebras.
 Dedicated to inspiring curiosity and educating the public about animals, the San Antonio Zoo is a fun edutainment experience for kids and adults alike.